 Ubuntu further provides some infrastructure to ease DPDKs usability.

-This package is currently compiled for the lowest possible CPU requirements.
-Which still requires at least SSE3 and anything activated by -march=corei7 (in gcc) to be supported by the CPU.
+This package is currently compiled for the lowest possible CPU requirements allowed by upstream.
+Starting with DPDK 17.08 that means it requires at least SSE4_2 and anything else activated by -march=corei7 (in gcc) to be supported by the CPU.

 The list of upstream DPDK supported network cards can be found at supported NICs.
 But a lot of those are disabled by default in the upstream Project as they are not yet in a stable state.
 The subset of network cards that DPDK has enabled in the package as available in Ubuntu 16.04 is: